Tearsheet

 AI Analysis | Feedback

-Mr. Power joined Digital Realty in 2015 as Chief Financial Officer, became President in 2021, and was appointed Chief Executive Officer in 2022.
-Prior to joining Digital Realty, he served as Managing Director of Real Estate, Gaming and Lodging Investment Banking at Bank of America Merrill Lynch, where he was responsible for relationships with over 40 public and private companies, including Digital Realty.
-Before his time at Bank of America Merrill Lynch, Mr. Power held similar positions at Citigroup.
-Throughout his career, he managed the execution of over $30 billion in public and private capital raises, including the largest REIT IPO, and more than $19 billion in merger and acquisition transactions.
-He was part of the lead underwriting team that advised Digital Realty on its initial public offering in 2004.
-His involvement with Digital Realty began as an analyst on a deal backed by an investment fund supported by CalPERS, which evolved into Digital Realty.
-Mr. Power serves on the Board of Directors of Americold Realty Trust (NYSE: COLD) and The Real Estate Roundtable.
+Andrew P. Power has served as Chief Executive Officer and a member of Digital Realty's Board of Directors since December 2022, and as President since 2021.
+He previously held the role of Chief Financial Officer from 2015 to December 2022.
+Prior to joining Digital Realty, Mr. Power held positions of increasing responsibility at Bank of America Merrill Lynch, where he was Managing Director of Real Estate, Gaming and Lodging Investment Banking and responsible for relationships with over 40 public and private companies, including Digital Realty.
+Before that, he was employed by Citigroup in similar roles.
+During his investment banking career, he managed the execution of over $30 billion in public and private capital raises, including the largest REIT IPO at the time, and more than $19 billion in merger and acquisition transactions.
+Mr. Power was part of the lead underwriting team that advised Digital Realty on its initial public offering in 2004 and served as a lead manager on nearly every subsequent public capital raise.

 Matt Mercier, Chief Financial Officer

-Mr. Mercier was appointed Chief Financial Officer of Digital Realty, effective January 1, 2023.
-He joined Digital Realty in 2006 and previously served as Senior Vice President Global Finance and Accounting.
-His roles at Digital Realty have included leading corporate planning and capital markets, managing integration projects, overseeing joint ventures, and serving as principal accounting officer.
-Prior to joining Digital Realty, Mr. Mercier held roles in asset management at Equity Office Properties Trust and as an auditor at KPMG.
+Matt Mercier was named Chief Financial Officer of Digital Realty, effective January 1, 2023.
+He joined Digital Realty in 2006 and has held various positions of increasing responsibility, including Senior Vice President of Global Finance and Accounting, leading corporate planning and capital markets, managing integration projects, overseeing joint ventures, and serving as principal accounting officer.
+Prior to joining Digital Realty, Mr. Mercier held senior positions in asset management at Equity Office Properties Trust, a real estate development company, and as an auditor at KPMG.

-Mr. Wright is responsible for leading Digital Realty's investment, acquisition, and other capital allocation activities, including global mergers and acquisitions.
-Before joining Digital Realty, he was Co-Head of Americas Real Estate and Managing Director of the Real Estate, Gaming & Lodging Group at Bank of America Merrill Lynch.
-As an external advisor, his expertise was integral to Digital Realty's significant transactions, including the $1.9 billion acquisition of Telx, the $7.8 billion merger with DuPont Fabros, and the $1.8 billion acquisition of Ascenty.
-He also held a Managing Director position in the Real Estate & Lodging Group at Citigroup and worked at Trammell Crow Company.
-Mr. Wright serves on the board of directors of Paramount Group, Inc.
+Greg Wright is the Chief Investment Officer at Digital Realty, responsible for leading the company's investment, acquisition, and other capital allocation activities, including global mergers and acquisitions.
+Before joining Digital Realty in January 2019, Mr. Wright was Co-Head of Americas Real Estate and Managing Director of the Real Estate, Gaming & Lodging Group at Bank of America Merrill Lynch.
+In this role, he provided strategic and financial advice to clients across various real estate, infrastructure, and related sectors, including Digital Realty.
+His expertise was crucial in executing transformational transactions for Digital Realty, such as the $1.9 billion acquisition of Telx, the $7.8 billion merger with DuPont Fabros, and the $1.8 billion acquisition of Ascenty.
+Prior to Bank of America Merrill Lynch, he was a Managing Director in the Real Estate & Lodging Group at Citigroup, where he focused on originating and executing strategic advisory and capital raising assignments.
+His 25-year investment banking career includes successfully completing over $200 billion in M&A transactions, asset sales, joint ventures, and public and private debt and equity offerings.
+He also worked at Trammell Crow Company, where he was involved in acquisitions, dispositions, joint ventures, and various debt financings.

 Cindy Fiedelman, Chief Human Resources Officer